What would you like to search for?

 LEVERS FOR CHANGE

-WWF engages with banks, insurers, investors and national regulators to encourage them to adopt and uphold UNEP Finance Initiative’s Sustainable Blue Economy Finance Principles, a framework that aims to orient global financial flows towards an inclusive and sustainable blue economy.
+WWF engages financial institutions, financial regulators and central banks to encourage them to adopt and uphold UNEP Finance Initiative’s Sustainable Blue Economy Finance Principles, a framework that aims to orient global financial flows for an inclusive, sustainable blue economy.

-The SWIO Venture Builder is a financing vehicle that aggregates, incubates and financially accelerates sustainable and inclusive blue economy initiatives, especially those that benefit women and youth.
+The SWIO Venture Builder is a business development and financing vehicle that aggregates, incubates and financially accelerates sustainable and inclusive blue economy initiatives, especially those that benefit women and youth.

 © Juozas Cernius / WWF-UK